GoogleCloudPlatform/snapshot-debugger/samples/java/appengine-java8/README.md

 [java-docs-samples/appengine-java8/README.md](https://github.com/GoogleCloudPlatform/java-docs-samples/blob/main/appengine-java8/README.md)
 and modified for the Snapshot Debugger samples here.

+This README provides general information about Snapshot Debugger & GAE Java8.
+To see a full working example go to [helloworld/README.md](helloworld/README.md).

 ## Prerequisites

 ### Setup the Project and the Snapshot Debugger CLI